-San Agustin Church: This is an ancient church in Manila that has a museum in its premises along with a lavishly-spread garden.
+San Agustin Church: This is an ancient church in the city that has a museum in its premises along with a lavishly-spread garden.

 Fort Santiago: Manila’s historical landmark, Fort Santiago was a famous walled city during the Spanish rule.

-The Chinese Cemetery: This is an extremely interesting place to visit in Manila.
+The Chinese Cemetery: This is an extremely interesting place to visit in the city.
 Visiting this place gives a clear idea that the Chinese believe in life after death.

 Manila Ocean Park: This oceanarium has about 14,000 sea creatures, covering 277 species which are indigenous in Southeast Asia.
 The water used to sustain the marine life here comes from the Manila Bay.
 The oceanarium is divided into 7 sections and has three thousand cubic meters of seawater.

 National Museum of the Philippines: This institute is the repository of the cultural and natural heritage of Philippines.
 It also hosts programs, catering to domains of culture, education, and sciences, that instill pride and awareness about Philippines’ culture.